-Here are some of the common questions we get asked about business loans.
-If you're wondering about the application process, what the lenders are looking for, or how it works, you can find the answer on this page.
-If you have a question that isn't answered here, get in touch with a Business Finance Specialist or email email@example.com
+Here are some of the frequently asked questions we often hear about business loans.
+If you're wondering about the application process, what our lenders are looking for, or how it works, you can find the answer on this page.
+If you have a question that isn't answered, why not get in touch with a Business Finance Specialist or email us directly at email@example.comGet business finance

 In our experience, the biggest factor in how quickly you’ll get finance is you.
 Most lenders will reply quickly (within 24 hours), and your dedicated account manager will work hard to keep things moving.
 If you’ve got all the documentation ready, it’s often possible to get the deal done within a day or two.